twpayne/chezmoi/assets/chezmoi.io/docs/reference/commands/edit.md

 > Configuration: `edit.apply`

-Apply target immediately after editing.
-Ignored if there are no targets.
+Apply the target immediately after editing.
+This is ignored if there are no targets, and does not apply scripts.

 ### `--hardlink` *bool*